 The City of Port St. Lucie is responsive to changes in the physical environment that may have a negative impact on its citizens.
 Steps are taken to mitigate or improve the negative changes as soon as possible.
-The Neighborhood Services Department works closely with it's counterparts at St. Lucie County on housing related issues and collaborations and rolled out programs together for local emergency housing assistance during the COVID-19 pandemic recovery period.
-The Department also works closely on project interdepartmental teams within the City and communicates regularly with the County's 300+ network of non-profit service providers and the CoC.
+The Neighborhood Services Department works closely with its counterparts at St. Lucie County on housing related issues.
+The Department also works closely on project interdepartmental teams within the City and communicates regularly with the County's 300+ network of non-profit service providers known as the Council of Social Agencies (COSA) and the Continuum of Care (CoC).
 Monthly meetings allow swift responsiveness to any issues that arise.
 The City's interdepartmental Grants & Advocacy team meets regularly and collaborates on applying for all grants that are available to help mitigate environmental, social and economic issues within the City and leverage existing funding for existing budgetary needs.